 Like I mentioned in my article https://asianitinerary.com/po-shanu-cham-towers-2/ , Mui Ne is also famous for historical places like Po Shanu Cham Towers and Prince’s Castle, so it is correct to say that Mui Ne is a place hanging between sand and history.
 I am neither an archaeologist nor an expert historian, thus I will do my best to share what I saw during my trip to Mui Ne.

 Back to my trip, I boarded the 8am bus in Saigon, a good deal at 120,000 Dong (5 US$) for the over 6 hours ride.
 I had never expected the buses in Vietnam to be so comfortable: the seats can be totally reclined and you get a footrest as well, plus a pillow and blankets so you can even sleep during the journey.
-A unique experience, quite different from Thailand and Malaysia standards.
+A unique experience, quite different from Malaysia standards.

 Along the journey I was amazed at how many Dragon Fruit trees there are in this stretch of Vietnamese countryside.
 We arrived in Mui Ne in the afternoon, got some food, checked in at the hotel, rented a bike and off we were exploring.
 We visited the Po Shanu Cham Towers and Prince Castle and other locations described in https://asianitinerary.com/po-shanu-cham-towers-2/ and managed to get lost at least 3 times and risked when a dog run after us barking and trying to bite my leg!
 Exciting!